OperatorFoundation/MoonbounceAndroidKotlin/README.md

 [Operator](https://operatorfoundation.org) makes useable tools to help people around the world with censorship, security, and privacy.

 ## MoonbounceAndroidKotlin
-Moonbounce is a Kotlin VPN Service library for Android devices.
+Moonbounce is a VPN Service library for Android devices written in Kotlin.
 This VPN service uses the [Flower](https://github.com/OperatorFoundation/FlowerAndroid.git) protocol.

 The server side companion to this library is [Persona](https://github.com/OperatorFoundation/Persona.git).